magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ## A smart trick by a smart guy

-Consider that the `:source-paths` directive of the `project.clj` file is set by default to `src`.
-Now, by knowing the way CLJ maps namespace segments to file pathnames, there is a smell of something strange going on there.
-Let's take a look at the `reader.clj` source file:
+As said, the `:source-paths` directive of the `project.clj` file is set by default to `src`.
+By knowing the way CLJ maps namespace segments to file pathnames, there is a smell of something strange going on in that `src/cljs/reader.clj` source file.
+Let's take a look at the it:

 ```clj
 (ns cljs.reader